Seven players managers lived to regret selling: Stam, Cantona, Pirlo…

 The talent displayed by Genk midfielder De Bruyne was enough to convince Chelsea he was worth a punt, signing him for £7million in January 2012.

 Immediately loaned back, he then spent the 2012-13 campaign on loan at Werder Bremen where he scored 10 goals in 34 appearances, yet this was not enough to convince Jose Mourinho, who allowed him to leave for Wolfsburg just two years and three Premier League appearances after his arrival.

-Another excellent 18 months in the Bundesliga caught the eye of Manchester City, who splashed out £55million to bring him to the Etihad Stadium in 2015, but it was the arrival of Pep Guardiola which has truly unleashed the genius which lies within the unassuming Belgian, and he now sits among the world’s greatest.
+Another excellent 18 months in the Bundesliga caught the eye of Manchester City, who splashed out £55million to bring him to the Etihad Stadium in 2015, but it was the arrival of Pep Guardiola which truly unleashed the genius which lies within the unassuming Belgian.

-“Of course, he is one of the best, there is no doubt about that,” Guardiola said recently.
-“When we talk about Messi, maybe he can sit alone in the table, with no-one else allowed.
+“Of course, he is one of the best, there is no doubt about that,” Guardiola said in 2019.
+“When we talk about Messi, maybe he can sit alone in the table, with no one else allowed.
 But in the table beside, Kevin can sit there.”